shannon-heh/cos409-project/README.md

   - Shows collected materials and a list of actionable items for the player to carry forward after they finish the game
 - `/about`: About page
   - Introduces team members and the philosophy behind our game
-- `/design`: Design Workshop page
+- `/design`: Idea Gallery page
-  -  A description and gallery of results from our in-class Design Workshop
+  -  A description and gallery of our peers' creative ideas from our in-class Design Workshop

 ### Development process